PlayScapesProject/playscapes_laravel/README.md

 ## Using this project from GitHub

-This is a development github repository for Playscapes Project To install this project in your development machine, check out this [article](https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/) .
+This is a development github repository for Playscapes Project

+To install this project in your development machine, check out this [Article](https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/) to get started